Climate Jargon

 Carbon neutral: When greenhouse gases released equal greenhouse gases removed and stored

-Carbon offset: Investing in projects that reduce, avoid, or remove greenhouse gases, making credits for sale
+Carbon offset: Investing in projects that reduce, avoid, or remove greenhouse gases

 Carbon price: Putting a price on greenhouse gases so that a free market can reduce climate change

-Carbon sequestration: Storing carbon for centuries to reduce climate change
+Carbon sequestration: Storing carbon for a very long time to reduce climate change

 Carbon sink: Something that removes carbon dioxide from the air, like oceans and some forests

-Carbon tax: Tax on greenhouse gas emissions to encourage reductions, paying for other reductions or adapting to climate change
+Carbon tax: Tax on greenhouse gases to cause reductions, pay for other reductions, or adapt to climate change

 Carbon trading: See carbon emission trading